 Each of these areas will continue to have roles based on high demand skills for the next 10 years.

-The skills needed by 2030 will be the following:
+The top 10 most in-demand skills for the future 2030 will be the following:

 - Ethical AI Management